vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 work suffer to the extent needed for you to be responsive.
 Get feedback on what others think of how productive and useful you were in those two periods.

+While I haven't literally done this test, my own evidence comes from a bunch of historical data about both myself and others, where there was effectively intertemporal variation in the priority given to responsiveness.
+With that said, this is not a purely empirical finding, but a mix of empirics and extrapolation via common-sense reasoning.
+This could be wrong, though, so I encourage you to think about it and try it in your own context.

 ### Speed as a key element of responsiveness